Pursue Studies In The UK

 About Our Program

 Come learn what challenges and opportunities you might have as a student in the UK!

 We have a wide range of options in terms of the universities and majors.
 We don’t just say, we believe in offering you the privilege of choosing “Any University at Any Location’ as long as you meet the requirements of the university you want to get into.

 At Edwise you get unmatched guidance on the application process, statement of purpose, financial paper works, and interview.

 Our StrengthsWe don’t teach you visa answers but offer practical insights into what the Visa Officers are looking for in you during the interview.
 We help you communicate the ideas organically, brush up your interpersonal skills and elevate your confidence level.
 The F-1 visa is indeed a reflection of how clear you are in terms of what you’re going to be, how you are affording your education and what makes you depart to the U.S. The interview process seems to be touching upon everything you have accumulated so far, although students sometimes find it otherwise.
 Students need to take this simply as a conversation with the visa officer, not as a scholastic answer that they can give to their professors.

-Here Are 3 Reasons to Choose Edwise
+3 Reasons To Choose Edwise Foundation For UK Studies

-Study in UK From Nepal
+Reasons To Study in UK From Nepal

 The United Kingdom is regarded as one of the best destinations for higher education and rightfully so.
 One of the leading countries in the world is also leading in education with Universities like the University of Oxford, University of Cambridge, Imperial College London, UCL, and London School of Economics and political science to name a few.
 With over 100 Universities and about 100,000 international students choosing the UK for higher education, it is second only to the USA in terms of hosting international students from all over the world.